appserver-io/appserver/README.md

 The appserver will automatically start after your installation wizard (or package manager) finishes the setup.
 You can use it without limitations after installation is completed..

 Below you can find basic instructions on how to make use of the appserver.
-After the installation you might want to have a look at some apps.
-We included a showcase example appliation with the installation which you can reach at `http://127.0.0.1:9080/example`
+After the installation, you might want to have a look at the example application, which is also included with the installation.
+You can reach the app at `http://127.0.0.1:9080/example`

 Start your favorite browser and have a look at what appserver can do. :) To enter the site, use the default login `appserver/appserver.i0`.

 ## Start and Stop Scripts

-There are several standalone processes which are needed for the proper functioning of different features within appserver.
+There are several standalone processes, which are needed for the proper functioning of different features within appserver.

 There are start and stop scripts included in appserver for all *nix like operating systems.